 Consolidated Fund: All the revenues earned by the government and money borrowed are accumulated in the Consolidated Fund.
 For planned expenses in the budget proposal, this fund is used with approval from the parliament.

 Contingency Fund: This is a reserve fund maintained for emergencies.
 It is at the disposal of the President and the expenditure incurred is to be approved the Parliament.
 The amount spent is reimbursed from the Consolidated Fund.

 Public Account: It includes funds from those transactions where the government acts like a banker.
 For example, the provident fund deposits or small savings deposits.
-No approval from the government is required for spending, as these as basically deposits by the public that the government liable to return to the depositors at some point.
+No approval from the government is required for spending, as these are basically deposits by the public that the government is liable to return to the depositors at some point.